rocky3xr/docs/_build/html/_sources/masternodes_basic/vpsandhotwallet.rst.txt

 .. _loginviassh:

-3. Login to the VPS via SSH.
+3. Login to the VPS, via SSH, as the **root** user.

 	For Windows users, Putty_ is a very good SSH client that you can use to connect to a remote Linux server.
-	If you are running a VPS from Vultr or similar, you need to use an SSH client, such as Putty_, if you want to copy and paste these commands otherwise you will have to type them all out manually!
+	If you are running a VPS from Vultr, or a similar provider, then you need to use an SSH client, such as Putty_, if you want to have copy and paste functionality.
+Otherwise you will have to type them all out manually!

 .. _swapspace: